Transparency Portal

 The Finances

-The year-end statements behind these figures — the Association's monthly Balance Sheets and Income Statements — are posted in full so any homeowner can check the summary against the source.
-They sit behind a homeowner sign-in: the records are the members' own, opened to them, while the wider public stays out.
+The year-end statements behind these figures — the Association's monthly Balance Sheets and Income Statements — are compiled here so any homeowner can check the summary against the source.
+They sit behind a homeowner sign-in: homeowners can view the underlying statements, while the wider public stays out.
 Every statement is machine-checked to contain no individual homeowner's name or address — only community-level totals.

 View the financial statements (homeowner sign-in).